 At present, there are no imposed restrictions on undertaking building work within people’s homes.
 See the links below for further guidance:

 - Scotland’s First Minister confirmed that the wearing of face masks in shops and on public transport will remain mandatory in Scotland for some time to come.

-- From 9 August (expected date – subject to confirmation) Scotland will move beyond level 0 and all COVID restrictions will be removed for businesses and individuals.
-Some baseline measures will remain and construction businesses will still be required to adhere to these measures including: good hand hygiene and surface cleaning, continued promotion of good ventilation, requirement for face coverings in certain settings (e.g. public transport), continued compliance with Test and Protect, including self-isolation when necessary, the ongoing need for outbreak management capability, including active surveillance.
+- From 9 August Scotland moved beyond level 0 and physical distancing rules and the limits on gatherings have been removed for businesses and individuals.
+Some baseline measures will remain and construction businesses are still be required to adhere to these measures including: good hand hygiene and surface cleaning, continued promotion of good ventilation, requirement for face coverings in certain settings (e.g. public transport), continued compliance with Test and Protect, including self-isolation when necessary, the ongoing need for outbreak management capability, including active surveillance.

 FMB Members can refer to a close working checklist to help construction professionals plan for projects that involve close contact in enclosed conditions.
 This checklist was produced by the CICV Forum in Scotland.

 On 7 August 2021, Wales moved to alert level 0.
 See the links below for further information from the Welsh Government:

 Working during COVID: What steps do I need to consider?

 As you determine how to work during the ongoing coronavirus pandemic, these steps are designed to help guide your considerations and ensure you keep you and your clients safe.
 Each business will need to decide on the specific actions it needs to take, appropriate to your business, your workforce and the particular site you are working on, in order to work safely.
 We have taken account of official advice in preparing this guidance note.